 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Halifax
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Wakefield

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Halifax
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Wakefield.

 The ageing metal pipework is now being replaced by new, more durable plastic pipes, to ensure a safe and reliable supply of gas to customers now while getting the network ready to transport alternative greener fuels in the future.

-Chris Green Business Operations Lead for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply.
+Chris Keith, Operations Manager for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Hull.

 “We want to assure residents and road users that we will be working hard to complete this essential scheme as safely and as quickly as possible.”